-The Performance Improvement & Measurement System (PIMS) module is a data collection tool that is integrated with HRSA's Electronic Handbook (EHB), which is used for electronic grant submission.
-PIMS allows FORHP to gather standardized performance data from grantees.
-With PIMS data, FORHP will track grantee
+The Performance Improvement & Measurement System (PIMS) module is a data collection tool integrated with HRSA's Electronic Handbooks system (EHBs), a grant support and performance management application that unifies HRSA grant management processes and enables electronic data submission.
+PIMS allows FORHP to gather standardized performance data from recipients.
+With PIMS data, FORHP will track activities with common measures that focus on CAH performance improvement.

 Another part of a successful and effective Flex Program is program assessment which includes documenting outcomes and showing continuous program management and improvement.
 Assessments can also examine results with short and long-term outcomes.
-Assessment of the state Flex Programs is critical to the success, sustainability and continued funding of the program.
+Assessment of the state Flex Programs is critical to the program's success, sustainability, and continued funding.
 It is essential to assess impact to demonstrate value.
 TASC is available to assist in sorting through the various tools and resources available to state Flex Programs to find an evaluation model that will work for them.
-We highly recommend taking the time to review the Flex Program Evaluation Toolkit available on the TASC website and either establishing or reviewing your current evaluation model at least annually.
-The Evaluation Toolkit can be found here.
+We highly recommend taking the time to review the Flex Program Performance Management/Program Evaluation Guide on the TASC website that was created in October 2019 and either establishing or reviewing your current evaluation model at least annually.